 1. find the right content

 Many companies tend to think in the short term and this is not surprising: we humans tend to prefer a small reward to a big reward if the small reward is immediate.
-This is even more true if the later, larger reward is not guaranteed.Â
+This is even more true if the later, larger reward is not guaranteed.

-This is why companies primarily want to increase their figures here and now and are not thinking so much about their potential success tomorrow and the day after tomorrow.
-How the targets set can be achieved next year or in five years' time plays only a subordinate role at the moment.Â
+This is why companies primarily want to increase their figures here and now and do not think so much about their potential success tomorrow and the day after tomorrow.
+How the targets set can be achieved next year or in five years’ time plays only a subordinate role at the moment.

 Especially as a freelancer or smaller agency, this shouldn’t happen to you.
 You can (also) use email to gain trust, build a good reputation and strengthen the loyalty of existing customers.